piezosystemjena/nv200-python-lib/doc/connecting.rst

 Working with a single device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you work with only one single device, then the quickest way to connect to the deivce is to use the `connect_to_single_device()` function from the `nv200.connection_utils` module.
+If you work with only one single device, then the quickest way to connect to the device is to use the `connect_to_single_device()` function from the `nv200.connection_utils` module.
 With a single line of code you can discover the device and connect to it.